How to create better Color Halftone effects in Photoshop

 The standard Color Halftone filter result

-But the result is not what a true halftone pattern should look like.
+But as you can see, this is not what a true halftone pattern should look like.

-Instead of the cyan, magenta, yellow and black dots mixing together to create the photo’s original colors, they just look like they’ve been added in front of the image.
+Instead of the cyan, magenta, yellow, and black dots blending together to recreate the photo’s original colors, they’re just sitting on top of the image.

 The standard Color Halftone filter result in Photoshop.

-If I zoom in to 100% for a closer look, the problem is more obvious.
-The dots are not blending with the original colors at all.
+Zoom in to 100% for a closer look, and the problem becomes obvious: the dots are not blending with the original colors at all.

 A closeup view of the Color Halftone filter effect in Photoshop